JCash/sizeofvoid/content/posts/jctest.md

 Another reason is that you can customize code to your project, removing things you don't need or improving on those you have (e.g. replacing the stl containers with smaller and faster versions)

 Why pay for something you don't need or want, if you don't have to?
-Even if you are ok with the current solution, are you colleagues?
+Even if you are ok with the current solution, are your colleagues?
 Or your boss?